2nd man convicted in Whitmer plot gets 4 years in prison

 When the hearing began, his sentencing guidelines suggested a minimum prison term of 12 years.
 But Jonker reduced the range at the government's request and settled on a much lower figure.
 Franks will get credit for two years in custody.

-Two men described as leaders of the conspiracy, Adam Fox and Barry Croft Jr., were convicted in August.
+An email seeking comment was sent to Whitmer's staff.
+In August, after the convictions of ringleaders Adam Fox and Barry Croft Jr., she said the plot was a “disturbing extension of radicalized domestic terrorism.”
 Two other men, Daniel Harris and Brandon Caserta, were acquitted in April.

 “They didn't just want to kidnap her,” Kessler said in court Thursday.
 “The plot that Mr. Fox and Mr. Croft really wanted to do was to put (Whitmer) on trial, kill her and begin a second civil war.
 What’s really frightening about that is just how prevalent those kind of views have become.”